wp-plugins/ninja-font-awesome-social-widget/readme.txt

 No, the invdividual social icons will be one color that you choose.

+= Is it possible to make my own social icons on this? =

+No and Maybe.

+No...the icons are limited to what Font Awesome has to offer in the latest update, Maybe...you could submit your own icon to Font Awesome but it's really up to them to decide if it will be a part of their entire library.

 == Screenshots ==

 1. Example image of activated social network icons in the sidebar on the front page.
 2. Image of the widget options.

 == Changelog ==

+= 1.8 =

+Updated Installation and Read me text

 = 1.7 =